 As mentioned earlier, eating whole, natural foods is always a good way to get your protein.
 Some good food sources include lean meats (chicken, turkey, fish), yogurt, eggs, tofu, quinoa, oatmeal, nuts/nut butters, and seeds.

-Keep in mind that in order for protein to be absorbed, you also need to eat carbohydrates.
+Keep in mind that in order for protein to be best absorbed, you also need to eat carbohydrates.
 That’s why some great pre- or post-workout meals might be yogurt and fruit, an almond butter sandwich, or a quinoa veggie salad as opposed to just a chicken breast or an egg.

 What’s your favorite type of protein powder?

 Alright, I’ve finally found a couple protein powders that I absolutely love, both because of their tastes and their ingredients list.

 This stuff has only ingredients that I can pronounce on the nutrition label.
 It’s a vegan protein powder made up of peas, chia, pumpkin, hemp, and quinoa, and has 14g of protein per scoop.
 I found it through a dietitian’s recommendation.
 I absolutely love it and highly recommend it.